A New Law in California Aims To Protect Workers At Retail Warehouses Like Amazon's

 "I'm proud to sign this legislation giving them the dignity, respect and safety they deserve and advancing California's leadership at the forefront of workplace safety."

-Under this law, the state Labor Commission is given the authority to issue citations on companies in violation.
-The department is also allowed to access worker's compensation data to find facilities where there are high rates of injury and investigate whether it's due to the use of unsafe quotas.
+Under this law, the state Labor Commission is given the authority to issue citations to companies in violation.
+The department is also allowed to access workers' compensation data to find facilities where there are high rates of injury and investigate whether it's due to the use of unsafe quotas.

 The law also bars the use of algorithms that track rests and bathroom breaks and specifically prohibits the firing of workers for failing to meet unsafe quotas because they were on a rest or bathroom break or during compliance with health and safety laws.